seandstewart/bardly/bardly/plays/histories/edward-iii/uncut.md

 Or when the exhalations of the air
 Breaks in extremity of lightning flash,
 Affrights not more than kings, when they dispose
-To shew the rancor of their high swollen hearts.
+To show the rancor of their high swollen hearts.

 *Retreat.*